James Earl Ray: Post first escape

-Following his escape, Ray stayed on the move throughout the United States and Canada, going first to St. Louis and then onward to Chicago, Toronto, Montreal, and Birmingham, Alabama, where he stayed long enough to buy a 1966 Ford Mustang and get an Alabama driver’s license.
-He then drove to Mexico, stopping in Acapulco before settling in Puerto Vallarta on October 19, 1967.
+After his escape, Ray stayed on the move throughout the United States and Canada, going first to St. Louis and then onward to Chicago, Toronto, Montreal, and Birmingham, Alabama.
+He arrived in Birmingham, Alabama on August 26, 1967.
+While there he purchased a white 1966 Ford Mustang for $1,995 in cash on August 30 from a newspaper ad he answered the previous day.
+Ray applied for and received an Alabama driver's license under the name Eric Starvo Galt with license #2848947.
+Also in Birmingham he bought .38 revolver at some point which he later had with him when he was arrested in London.
+He then left Alabama going to Mexico, stopping in Acapulco before settling in Puerto Vallarta on October 19.